Clark Gable & Vivien Leigh: Sex Scandals and the Stars of "Gone With the Wind"

 Clark Gable - The King of Hollywood And His Many Queens

 After his Oscar-winning performance in 1934's It Happened One Night, where he had some racy scenes with actress Claudette Colbert, Clark Gable was soon being called "The King of Hollywood."
 He was the hottest actor in Tinseltown and Clark Gable movies were making M-G-M a lot of money.
 Although married, the big screen's new super-stud had been bedding down Joan Crawford, Jean Harlow, and a bevy of young starlets.
-Gable allegedly had a huge sexual appetite and when he wasn't shaking the sheets with his female co-stars, he occasinally enjoyed the company of high-class call girls.
+Gable allegedly had a huge sexual appetite and when he wasn't shaking the sheets with his female co-stars, he occasionally enjoyed the company of high-class call girls.

 A year after winning his Academy Award, he was filming The Call of the Wild.
 During shooting, the 34-year-old Gable had an affair with 22-year-old Loretta Young.
 Later reports would say he forced himself on her, but she never acknowledged this, only admitting to a "brief" affair.
-Whatever the case, Young soon found she was pregnant with Gable's child and took off for England before returning secretly to her mother's house in Venice, California to give birth to their daughter Judy.
+Whatever the case, Young soon found she was pregnant with Gable's love child and took off for England before returning secretly to her mother's house in Venice, California to give birth to their daughter Judy.
 As an infant the girl was known simply as "Judy Young," but after mother Loretta married businessman Tom Lewis in 1940 she took her stepfather's surname and for the rest of her life was called Judy Lewis.

 In 1939, having divorced his second wife, Gable shot to even higher stardom after playing the roguish Rhett Butler in the film many consider the greatest of all time, Gone With The Wind.
 He'd now been bedding actress Carole Lombard and surprised his many friends when he took a break from filming and slipped off to Kingman, Arizona where the two were married.